 Charlie came up with the inciting mantra of “not to participate in ridiculing the Holy Prophet (PBUH) was to let the extremists win”.
 The western world lent support to this extremely offensive stand with New York Times columnist Ross Douthat writing: “The right to blaspheme is essential to the liberal order”.

 Charlie’s methodical insensitivity in publishing offensive material might not be all about satire.
 Fighting for survival, it had seen its readership dwindle from 120,000 per week to less than 30,000.
 Publishing Muslim-centric offensive material, it saw a reversal in its fortunes.
 The attack on its office was followed by large donations, record sales, and a legion of new subscribers.
-Five million copies of what Charlie called “the survivors’ edition” was picked up as soon as it hit the stands.
+Five million copies of what Charlie called “the survivors’ edition” was picked up as soon as they hit the stands.

 Reveling in this Muslim-bashing adulation, Charlie printed a caricature of 2-year-old Alan Kurdi who, along with his family, drowned while trying to flee war-ravaged Syria.
 Charlie depicted this tragedy with heartless cartoons of the baby’s body with the caption “So near his goal”.
 One near a McDonald’s publicity board read “two children’s menus for the price of one”; yet another said, “The proof that Europe is Christian; Christians walk on water, Muslim kids sink”.